NicoBrun/ada2017/project/Nico.md

 -Have our first results

 # Questions for TAa
-Is this project realisable and in the theme ìdata science for social goodî?
+Is this project realisable and in the theme ‚Äúdata science for social good‚Äù?
 Isn't it strange to have homeworks and project at the same time regarding the amount of work?